JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 ![](supplychain3.png)

 The above is a supplier selection report and it shows a card visual with the name of the supplier with the lowest full cost, with two slicers for volume and part number and a stacked bar chart with the title "Cost Breakdown" that displays the extended cost and non_recurring cost for the lowest cost supplier only, as well as other visuals( the table and the line charts) that give information on all of the other supplier quotes.

+The finance team is interested in the breakdown between the non-recurring expenses for cash flow reasons.
+They would like the scenario planner to show the breakdown of those costs.

+## Recommendation
+Marketing projects the demand for P0604 to be 48,000 units.
+Based on the scenario planner visualization, what volume would you recommend ordering?

+I'll recommend for the team to order 50,000 or slightly more because the full cost is actually less expensive once you cross the 50,000 unit threshhold.